circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 In general `deploy` step behaves just like `run` with two exceptions:

 - In a job with `parallelism`, the `deploy` step will only be executed by node #0 and only if all nodes succeed.
 Nodes other than #0 will skip this step.
-- In a job that runs with SSH, the `deploy` step will not execute, and the following action will show instead:
+- In a job that is run with SSH, the `deploy` step will not execute, and the following action will show instead:
   > **skipping deploy**
   > Running in SSH mode.
 Avoid deploying.